redwoodjs/redwood/packages/api/README.md

 Everything's imported, but the services are still services.
 They need to be wrapped into resolvers.

-`importAll` doesn’t try to figure out which of your services are supposed to be resolvers.
-Instead it quite literally imports it all and lets `mergeResolversWithServices` figure it out.
+The babel-plugin imports don't try to figure out which of your services are supposed to be resolvers.
+Instead, they import everything and let `mergeResolversWithServices` figure it out.

 > Ever noticed that in GraphiQL you can query "redwood"?
 This’s defined in the root schema.